 Hours: Saturdays from 6 a.m. to 3 p.m.

-Often referred to as the “people’s market” Alemany Farmers’ Market was the first farmers’ market in California, having been founded on August 12, 1943.
-Moved four years later to its current location just south of the Bernal Heights neighborhood, this popular market operates every Saturday, rain or shine and is well known to offer some of the best prices amongst all farmers’ markets in the Bay Area.
+Often referred to as the “people’s market” Alemany Farmers’ Market was the first of its kind in California, having been founded on August 12, 1943.
+Moved four years later to its current location just south of the Bernal Heights neighborhood, this popular market operates every Saturday, rain or shine and is well known to offer some of the best prices amongst all outdoor produce markets in the Bay Area.
 On a typical Saturday, the market will have about 100 vendors, many of which offer fresh organic produce that is certified by the CCOF (California Certified Organic Farmers).
-Despite its legendary status as the “granddaddy of California farmers’ markets) and widespread popularity, getting to Alemany Farmers’ Market can be a challenge as its location near Highways 280 and 101 might be tricky to find and parking can get scarce by mid-morning.
+Despite its legendary status as the “granddaddy of California farmers’ markets) and widespread popularity, getting to the market can be a challenge as its location near Highways 280 and 101 might be tricky to find and parking can get scarce by mid-morning.
 Nevertheless, the parking lot is quite large and there is no fee to park, which is a blessing in San Francisco.
 The closest BART station is at Glen Park about 1.5 miles away and may require a connection on Muni bus No. 23.

 Ferry Plaza Farmers Market

 One Ferry Building